grafana/grafana/docs/sources/dashboards/use-dashboards/index.md

 - (3) **Share dashboard or panel**: Use this option to share the current dashboard or panel using a link or snapshot.
 You can also export the dashboard definition from the share modal.
 - (4) **Add**: Use this option to add a panel, dashboard row, or library panel to the current dashboard.
 - (5) **Save dashboard**: Click to save changes to your dashboard.
 - (6) **Dashboard insights**: Click to view analytics about your dashboard including information about users, activity, query counts.
-Learn more about [dashboard analytics][].
+Learn more about [dashboard analytics](ref:dashboard-analytics).
 - (7) **Dashboard settings**: Use this option to change dashboard name, folder, and tags and manage variables and annotation queries.
-Learn more about [dashboard settings][].
+Learn more about [dashboard settings](ref:dashboard-settings).
 - (8) **Time picker dropdown**: Click to select relative time range options and set custom absolute time ranges.
   - You can change the **Timezone** and **fiscal year** settings from the time range controls by clicking the **Change time settings** button.
   - Time settings are saved on a per-dashboard basis.